mihirm21/ofep-testing/docs/source/index.rst

-.. ofep-testing documentation master file, created by sphinx-quickstart on Tue May 30 16:12:24 2023.
+..
+OFEP-TESTING documentation master file, created by sphinx-quickstart on Sat Jun  3 19:08:30 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ofep-testing's documentation!
+Welcome to OFEP-TESTING's documentation!
 ========================================

 .. toctree::